 Both quick search and filtered search support attributes and operators that help you set the scope of the search.
 For example, you can include an attribute to limit a search to just titles of views or use operators such as

-Note: If Tableau Catalog is enabled on your site, you can use quick search to find databases and tables (also known as external assets).
+Note: If Tableau Catalog is enabled on your site, you can use quick search to find databases and tables (also called external assets) that are not embedded.
 Starting in 2019.3, Tableau Catalog is available in the Data Management Add-on to Tableau Server and Tableau Online.
 For more information, see "About Tableau Catalog" in the Tableau Server or Tableau Online Help.

 Use the quick search field at the top of the page to find items across your Tableau site.
 Quick search looks for matching text in item names, metadata, owners, tags, captions, comments, and other information.